fkie-cad/Logprep/doc/source/user_manual/execution.rst

 Restart Behavior
 ----------------

-Logprep reacts on failures during pipeline execution by restarting 5 times.
+Logprep reacts on failures during pipeline execution by restarting 5 (default) times.
+This restart count can be configured in the configuration file with the parameter :code:`restart_count`.
 On logprep start a random timeout seed is calculated between 100 and 1000 milliseconds.
 This seed is then doubled after each restart and is used as sleep period between pipeline restart tryouts.